kevintpeng/Learn-Something-Every-Day/UWaterloo/CS360-Theory-of-computing.md

 - **Cantor's** theorem: the power set of the natural numbers P(N) is uncountable (since N is an infinite set)
 - any single language is countable because you can map the natural numbers to the infinite set of all possible strings (again, there is a bijection that can be defined)
 - on DFA and NFA equivalence, a language `A` is regular iff there exists an NFA that accepts all strings in `A`
+- there are uncountably many languages over sigma, but countably many regular languages
+- **pumping lemma** (for regular languages) tells us that there is always a loop in a DFA for input string whose length is greater or equal to then number of states

 ### 1 [Background](https://cs.uwaterloo.ca/~watrous/CS360/Lectures/01.pdf)
 - Computational problems themselves can be viewed as mathematical objects